ElimsV/ESP8266/DS18B20/WebServer/README.md

 #About hardware and wiring

 1. Thanks to oneWire system, multiple sensors could be monitored by only one GPIO interface using parallel connection.
+However up to 64 devices on the same bus may take sometime to negotiate a response.

 2. Esp8266-esp-01 chip is applied here as well as a FTDI chip.